Free childcare entitlement for early years

 30 hours’ free childcare for 3 and 4 year olds

-From September 2017, parents will be able to access 30 free hours of childcare per week if they meet the criteria.
+Parents will be able to access 30 free hours of childcare per week if they meet the criteria.
 This works out at 1,140 hours of free childcare over a year, which can be spread over 52 weeks a year or during term time only, or any combination that works for you.

 Am I eligible?